Come Together: Columbus musicians play entire Beatles catalog in marathon concert

 Tickets to the show are still available.
 Peppercorn says the concert is family-friendly and kids’ admission is free.

-You can watch the full interview with Peppercorn in the video at the top of the page.
+You can watch the full interview with Peppercorn in the video below.